j-marple-dev/SLAMBOX-SDK/docs/index.md

 Please follow instructions on https://github.com/j-marple-dev/slambox_ros_driver

 ## Getting started on ROS2
-Comming soon
+Comming Soon

 ## Getting started on your own with C++ API
-Please look at [examples](https://github.com/j-marple-dev/SLAMBOX-SDK/tree/main/examples) on https://github.com/j-marple-dev/SLAMBOX-SDK for C++ development
+Please look at [examples](https://github.com/j-marple-dev/SLAMBOX-SDK/tree/main/examples) on https://github.com/j-marple-dev/SLAMBOX-SDK for C++ development.

+## Getting started on your own
+Please look at [SLAMBOX protocol documentation](SLAMBOX_Protocol_v0.1.0_R1.pdf) to implement on your own environment.

 # Key Features